Skip to main content

 Create a jump host

-We'll also need to create a jump host, with a public IP address, that can also access the Nutanix servers.
+You'll also need to create a jump host, with a public IP address, that can also access the Nutanix servers.
 The jump host will be used to verify access to the Nutanix Prism console once the deployment is complete.

 To do this, choose to deploy another server in the same metro, a c3.small.x86 is sufficient.
-Use The latest version of Ubuntu and give it a name like: nutanix-jump.
+Use the latest version of Ubuntu and give it a name like nutanix-jump.

 Setting up a VLAN